Everything we know about suspected serial killings of homeless people in NYC and DC

 Homeless urged to seek shelter

-Homeless people in New York City and Washington, DC have been told to seek shelter from the suspected serial killer.
+Prior to the suspect’s arrest, homeless people in New York City and Washington, DC were warned to take shelter.

 New York Mayor Eric Adams and his DC counterpart Muriel Bowser told residents without a fixed address to find shelter on Sunday.